b1llyjon3s/wordsearch-api/README.md

 # wordsearch-api
-Simple word search spring boot API implementation.
+The logic for the [wordsearch-app](https://github.com/bilalfarah/wordsearch-app).

+Implemented in as a spring boot Java API that returns generates and returns a word grid.